derek-knox/Notes/flux.md

 - The `type.identifier()` and `types.reference` APIs are a simple and powerful way to prevent duplicate data while ensuring MST automatically resolves references with what would otherwise be solved with repetitive boilerplate (for each model needing this behavior identified).
 - `types.model` has various useful lifecycle hooks like `afterCreate`, `preProcessSnapshot`, and `beforeDestroy`.
     - The `afterCreate` lifecycle hook is great in coordination with `onSnapshot` to auto save when changes happen to a particular model snapshot.
+- The `types.compose` API is useful for composing models, actions, and views defined individually.
+This is useful for larger applications that may want to share/reuse actions and views with various models.

 ## ngrx